kuangwenyi/Capacity-Utilization-and-its-impact-on-Airline-Financial-Performance/README.md

 # Capacity-Utilization-and-its-impact-on-Airline-s-Financial-Performance
-Code and data for "Capacity Utlization and Airline Financial Performance"
+The code and data replicates paper "Capacity Utilization and its Impact on Airline’s Financial Performance".
+All data are collected from the Department of Transportation and are publicly available.